duy2103/anime_recommendation/anime/README.md

 ## Features
 - **KNN-based Recommendations:** Find similar anime using a K-Nearest Neighbors model trained on engineered features.
 - **Content-based Filtering:** Personalized recommendations based on genres, types, and user preferences.
+- **Unified Onboarding:** Both new and returning users can specify genres, types, eras (multi-select), themes, tone, age rating, language, minimum episodes, and minimum minutes per episode for recommendations.
 - **Streamlit UI:** Interactive web app for onboarding, recommendations, and feedback.
 - **Feedback Loop:** Tinder-style swipe interface for collecting user feedback.
+- **Automated Data Updates:** Data is automatically refreshed every 2 weeks via a cron job, and changes are auto-committed and pushed to GitHub.

 ## Quickstart